CENTRAL COAST LOCAL FOOD SECURITY STRATEGY

 - Accessible, affordable, healthy food.

 The unedited outputs of the workshop are also included as an attachment in the LFSS.
 The draft LFSS was created and circulated to attendees of the workshop for comment before being finalised.

 The LFSS received endorsement by the Council on Monday, 20 June 2016.
-It is the first food security strategy for local government in Tasmania and can be downloaded from the Practices page on the Council’s website.
-The LFSS as a guiding document is dynamic and flexible to allow for inclusion of new initiatives and learnings.
+It was the first food security strategy to be adopted by Local Government in Tasmania.
+The LFSS is a guiding document and is dynamic and flexible, to allow for inclusion of new initiatives and learnings.
+The LFSS Review dated February 2021 includes new, place-based actions and can be downloaded below.